Featured Image Credit: Photo by Greg Raines on Unsplash

 Cuisine Quest

-As you travel throughout the country, you’re going to see sights that might seem a little strange.
+Traveling throughout the country, you’ll see sights that might seem strange.

-And one of the most exciting things that changes as you move to the country is the local cuisine.
+Local cuisine is one of the most exciting things that change as you move to the country.

-Next time you two stop at a gas station, each one of you has to purchase a food item that you’ve never seen before.
+Next time you two stop at a gas station, you must purchase an item you’ve never had.
 The goal is to be the one who discovers the most unique local snacks on your road trip!

 Bad Film Plots